erew123/alltalk_tts/README.md

 `cd text-generation-webui`

-Start the Text generation webUI Python environment:
+Start the Text generation webUI Python environment for your OS:

 `cmd_windows.bat` or `./cmd_linux.sh` (read note below about Mac support)